-Concrete Cleaning and Sealing Service
+Concrete Cleaning & Sealing

 If you are looking to refresh your existing concrete and protect it from future damage our clean & seal is what you need.
 Our commercial grade penetrating sealer will greatly extend the life by protecting it from its greatest enemies: water, chemicals and seasonal changes.

 The strength and durability of concrete is what makes it such a widely used building material.
 However, concrete’s porous nature allows it to absorb water and soluble salts, which can be destructive.
 Further more, concrete in the northern region of the country is exposed to extreme weather conditions, salt usage and many freeze-thaw cycles that all have damaging effects on concrete.
 Concrete driveways, patios and walkways that are not sealed correctly are at risk of:

 - Life of concrete greatly reduced

 There is not much you can do to reverse the damaging effects of water, chemicals and seasonal changes on your concrete other than doing a costly replacement.
 We at Concrete Hero are here to help you avoid this all together by offering our superior concrete clean and seal service.
 We start by removing the grim and dirt that has accumulated over the years on your concrete using our specialized orbiting pressure washer.
 After the concrete has dried for 24 hours, we return to apply our commercial grade penetrating sealer.

 Many of the sealers sold in home improvement stores are acrylic sealers that only form a film on the surface that wears off after a year or two.
 These sealers cost less but are not as effective as penetrating sealers.
 Many times these sealers do nothing to protect your concrete from salt and other chemicals.
 Our professional-grade sealer penetrates deep into the pores of fresh concrete, which will provide maximum long-term protection.

 We can make your concrete look good again and keep it looking good.